ZupIT/beagle-docs/content/en/android/customization/beagleexception.md

 title: BeagleException
 weight: 121
 description: >-
-  This section shows details about the BeagleException class.
+  In this section, you will find information about the BeagleException class.
 ---

 ---

 ## Introduction

-The Beagle exception is an exception class thrown when an error occurs in Beagle.
+Beagle exception is an exception class thrown when an error occurs in Beagle:

 ```kotlin
 open class BeagleException